zdravkov/kendo-docs/api/wrappers/jsp/upload.md

 ### error `String`

-Fires when an upload / remove operation has failed.
+Fires when an upload / remove operation has failed.Note: The error event fires only when the upload is in async mode.

 #### Example
     <kendo:upload error="handle_error">